johndoknjas/position-finder/README.md

 This project's dependencies include the 'python-chess' and 'stockfish' PyPI packages.

 The program can be run with 'python3 main.py'.
-It will output results to the console, as well as to a generated text file (where the filename is a unique number based on the current time).
+It will output results to the console, as well as to generated textfiles (where the filename is a unique number based on the current time).
+A new textfile is created each time a new position matching the requirements is found.